The Hellfire Club Part I (Ireland)

 On top of Montpelier Hill near Dublin, Ireland sits a dark and rugged structure in ruins called the Hellfire Club; named after the members of the Hellfire Club themselves.
-When it was first constructed by William Conolly in 1725 it was meant to be used as a hunting lodge and was known as Mount Pelier Lodge, which the hill soon followed the name being called Montpelier Hill.
+When it was first constructed by William Conolly in 1725.
+It was meant to be used as a hunting lodge and was known as Mount Pelier Lodge, which the hill soon followed the name being called Mountpelier Hill.

-Some of the strange stories that had built up around Dublin were shocking such as one tale of a stranger showing up at the lodge during a storm.
-They say he sat at the table with the Hellfire Club to play cards and when one member dropped a card he knelt to pick it up, noticing a hoofed foot on the stranger, only to raise up to see what appeared to be a case of spontaneous combustion, leaving nothing but a trail of smoke in the air.
+Some of the strange rumors spread around Dublin were shocking, such as one tale of a stranger showing up at the lodge during a storm.
+They said he sat at the table with the Hellfire Club to play cards and when one member dropped a card he knelt to pick it up, noticing a hoofed foot on the stranger, only to raise up to see what appeared to be a case of spontaneous combustion, leaving nothing but a trail of smoke in the air.

-Another story was that during a black mass, the club was going to sacrifice a large black cat when a priest showed up and performed an exorcism on the animal, releasing the spirit of a demon upon the land.
+Another story claimed that during a black mass, the club was going to sacrifice a large black cat, then a priest showed up and performed an exorcism on the animal, releasing the spirit of a demon upon the land.
 (A Black Mass is a ceremony supposedly celebrated during the Witches’ Sabbath, which was a sacrilegious parody of the Catholic Mass)

 Shortly after William Conolly’s son had decided not to renew the lease with the Hellfire Club, the lodge caught on fire leaving the building unusable.
 A servant accidentally spilled a drink on one of the Hellfire members; the member then set the servant on fire.
 The raging flames spread throughout the lodge leaving several staff members dead as well.
-People have seen and heard apparitions believed to be those servants as well as those that were once buried in the passage grave.
-Black clouded mists have been known to move throughout the structure and many other things are said to have happened there.
+People have seen and heard apparitions believed to be those servants crying out in agony, as well as those that were once buried in the passage grave.
+Black clouded mists have been known to move throughout the structure and many other things are said to have happened there as well.